 - Popping sensation as the muscle tears

-- Keep your calf muscles strong, so they can absorb the energy of sudden physical stress
+- Keep your calf muscles strong and flexible, so they can absorb the energy of sudden physical stress

 - Learn the proper technique for exercise and sporting activities to decrease stress on all your muscles